-With the rise of Bitcoin over the past 18 months has come the rise in the interest of mining and how to earn Bitcoin at home, so we thought it was about time to ask, what is Bitcoin mining, how does it work and can you make money doing it?
+With the rise of Bitcoin over the past 18 months has come the rise in the interest of mining and how to earn Bitcoin at home, so we thought it was about time to ask, what is Bitcoin mining, how does it work, and can you make money doing it?

 Mining Bitcoin vs Altcoins

-To make any serious earnings mining Bitcoin and break even, you will need to have access to lots of space, industrial spec heat extractors, and free/cheap electricity to build a farm of power-hungry ASIC miners.
+To make any severe earnings mining Bitcoin and break even, you will need to have access to lots of space, industrial spec heat extractors, and free/cheap electricity to build a farm of power-hungry ASIC miners.

-ASIC bitcoin miners use more power and output more heat but the earnings are higher per machine on a day to day basis.
+ASIC bitcoin miners use more power and output more heat, but the earnings are higher per machine on a day to day basis.

 Alternative Coins (Altcoins for short) have less competitive networks and allow you to net higher returns on investment for your hardware.